Even though my kids are grown I still always seem to have a bag with me when I am at Disney World.

 Near the entrance to Kali you will find lockers that are free to use.

 Kali River Rapids is notorious for soaking you.
 Every time I have ever ridden it at least 1 person (and usually multiple people) have wound up totally drenched.
 And, even if your bag is small, unless you can get it 100% safely under a poncho we say don’t even try it – put it in one of the nearby free lockers, instead.

 The same holds true for your electronics like cell phones and cameras.
 Store those safely in a locker where you can guarantee they will stay dry.

 There are a couple of other attractions where you and your bags might get wet.

 If you intend to ride those attractions, plan for what to do with your bags (there aren’t any free lockers at these attractions, but there are some you can rent at the front of the park).

 On those rides I usually just set my bag on top of my feet.
 That keeps it off the floor (where any water might pool) and relatively dry.

 If you have any high dollar equipment that you want to protect, you can also stash your stuff in one of the super giant Ziploc storage bags and then set it on your feet.

-If you don’t have a bag, but you DO have a cell phone, you might want to think about carrying a baggie with you to store it in on attractions like Splash Mountain (or to use to protect your phone in case of rain).
+If you don’t have a bag, but you DO have a cell phone, you might want to think about carrying a baggie with you to store it in on these attractions (or to use to protect your phone in case of rain).

 Soarin’ is one attraction where you may find your bag won’t fit in the provided space.
 On that ride, you are asked to store your bags under your seat, however, the storage space is kind of small.
 But don’t worry!